Active record: A record used on a daily, weekly, or monthly basis.

 Essential record: Records fundamental to the functioning of an organization.
 Emergency and operating records immediately necessary to begin recovery of operations after a disaster, and rights and interests records necessary to protect the assets, obligations, and resources of the organization, as well as its employees and customers, or citizens.
 These records typically document delegation of authority and line of succession, and include legal documents and contracts, financial records, and other rights and interests records.

-Inactive file: A record used infrequently, generally less than every three months.
+Inactive file/record: A record used infrequently, generally less than every three months.

 Local government: Any city, town, county, consolidated city-county, or school district, or any subdivision thereof.